 EXAMPLE: Blue #4, on the right of way, goes to back the ball, as Red No. 1 crosses in front of Blue #4 and hits the ball forward towards his goal.
-The whistle sounds and a Penalty No. 5 from the spot is awarded.
+The whistle sounds and a Penalty 5 from the spot is awarded.
 Red #3 insults the Umpire by stating that the call was incorrect.
-The Umpire sounds his whistle and waves his red flag indicating that a technical foul has been called and announces that the ball placement will be advanced one degree to mid field.
+The Umpire sounds his whistle and waves a yellow flag indicating that a technical foul has been called and announces that the ball placement will be advanced one degree to mid field.
 Red #3 continues to insult and argue with the umpire.
-A second technical foul is called, the red flag is waved again, and a Penalty No. 10 is exacted.
-The Penalty No. 10 was exacted because this was the second technical called on the same player, prior to the ball being put into play.
+A second technical foul is called, the yellow flag is waved again, and the player is sat down for two minutes of play with no substitution consistent with Rule 33.b(1)(b).

 Blue #3 crosses Red #2 and the whistle sounds.
-The foul is announced as a Penalty No. 4 against Blue #3 and Blue #3 argues loudly that the call is incorrect.
-The whistle should again sound, a violation of Rule 33 announced and the ball moved to a Penalty No. 3.
-Further protest should cause the player to be removed for the rest of the period.
+The foul is announced as a Penalty 4 against Blue #3 and Blue #3 argues loudly that the call is incorrect.
+The whistle should again sound, a yellow flag is waved, a violation of Rule 33 announced and the ball moved to a Penalty 3.
+Further protest should cause the player to be sat down for two minutes of play with no substitution consistent with Rule 33.b(1)(b).

 Blue #3 protests the Umpires' call loudly, abusively, and with a foul and offensive personal reference to the Umpire.
 An immediate ejection is justified.
 No preliminary warning or penalty is required.
+The Umpires eject Red #3 for the remainder of the game in accordance with Rule 33.b(2)(a), which allows the Umpire(s), at their sole discretion, to award a red flag and eject that player for the remainder of the game for that player's first offense.

 A crossing foul against Blue #3 occurs as Red #3 carries the ball along the side boards in the far corner near his goal.
-The Umpires stop play and award a Penalty #5 spot hit.
-Blue #3 argues with the Umpire and the whistle sounds again, the Umpire pulls a red flag, and a technical foul is called.
-The Penalty #5 is moved up one degree and the ball is placed at center field.
+The Umpires stop play and award a Penalty 5 spot hit.
+Blue #3 argues with the Umpire and the whistle sounds again, the Umpire pulls a yellow flag, and a technical foul is called.
+The Penalty 5 is moved up one degree and the ball is placed at center field consistent with Rule 33.b(1)(a).

 The Umpires call a crossing foul on Blue #3 and stop play in Red's end of the field, 20 yards from the centerline.
-Blue #3 argues with the Umpires and the whistle sounds again, and the Umpire pulls the red flag and calls a technical foul.
-The Penalty #5 spot hit is moved to a Penalty #4.
-Moving the spot hit to center field would not sufficiently disadvantage the Blue Team by moving the ball forward 20 yards, and therefore, a more severe penalty is warranted.
+Blue #3 argues with the Umpires and the whistle sounds again, and the Umpire pulls a yellow flag and calls a technical foul.
+The Penalty 5 spot hit is moved to a Penalty 4.
+Moving the spot hit to center field would not sufficiently disadvantage the Blue Team by moving the ball for-ward 20 yards, and therefore, a more severe penalty is warranted.
+(See Rule 33.b(1)(a).)

-White #3 receives a red flag for arguing with the Umpires in the first period and one in the second period for vulgar language.
-In the third period, White #3 receives another red flag for arguing with the Umpires.
-The Umpires shall exact a Penalty #10 for the remainder of the period.
-If White #3 receives a fourth red flag, he should be put out for the remainder of the game.
-It is the Umpire's discretion whether to allow a substitute at the beginning of any remaining periods.
+White #3 receives a yellow flag for arguing with the Umpires in the first period.
+White #3 receives a second yellow flag in the second period for vulgar language and is sat down for two minutes of play with no substitution consistent with Rule 33.b(1)(b).
+In the third period, White #3 receives a red flag for arguing with the Umpires.
+White #3 is sat down for the remainder of the game consistent with Rule 33.b(2)(a).